Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) occur much faster (about 5-10 times) than the primary ones;

-b) pass much more slowly than the primary ones;
+b) pass much slower than the primary ones;

-c) in terms of the rate of origin, they practically do not differ from the primary ones.
+c) in terms of speed of origin, they practically do not differ from the primary ones.

-44. For reasons of changes in biogeocenoses, the following types of successions are distinguished:
+44. For reasons of change in biogeocenoses, the following types of successions are distinguished:

 a) syngenetic (syngenesis);